 Nuclear medicine technologists are highly skilled medical imaging experts that use radioactive materials to diagnose physiological and metabolic changes within the body and treat diseases.

 Duties & Tasks of a Nuclear Medicine Technologist

 - maintain and operate equipment such as gamma cameras and computing systems to acquire images and process and analyse patient data

-prepare and administer radiopharmaceuticals that demonstrate the function of organs in the body
+- prepare and administer radiopharmaceuticals that demonstrate the function of organs in the body

-explain procedures to patients and enquire about previous diagnostic studies and medication, making sure they receive the correct preparation for the procedure
+- explain procedures to patients and enquire about previous diagnostic studies and medication, making sure they receive the correct preparation for the procedure

-check the patient's medical status and ensure their comfort, privacy and safety needs are met during the procedure
+- check the patient's medical status and ensure their comfort, privacy and safety needs are met during the procedure

-deliver findings of procedures to medical practitioners
+- deliver findings of procedures to medical practitioners

-provide diagnosis and treatment for cancer patients
+- provide diagnosis and treatment for cancer patients

-perform laboratory procedures, including blood and specimen collection and quality control testing
+- perform laboratory procedures, including blood and specimen collection and quality control testing

-make sure that radioactive materials are handled, stored and disposed of in a safe manner
+- make sure that radioactive materials are handled, stored and disposed of in a safe manner

-perform routine quality control and testing procedures on instrumentation, radiopharmaceuticals, data, images and computing systems
+- perform routine quality control and testing procedures on instrumentation, radiopharmaceuticals, data, images and computing systems

-initiate and participate in research programmes and in the development of new techniques
+- initiate and participate in research programmes and in the development of new techniques

-supervise and educate students.
+- supervise and educate students.

 Nuclear medicine technologists work as part of a team with other health professionals and medical staff.